For Aurora PAYG+ customers, sign in here to check your balance, see your daily usage and top up.

-At Aurora Energy we seek meaningful partnerships with non-profit organisations to produce practical and long-term benefits for the Tasmanian community.
-Our partners focus on providing support to directly improve the livelihood of Tasmanians.
+Supporting each other is an integral part of what it is to be Tasmanian and it's why we are so proud to be a part of the Tasmanian community.
+Our partnerships with non-profit organisations produce practical and long-term benefits for the community and our partners focus on providing support to directly improve the livelihood of Tasmanians.

 The Smith Family is a national, independent children's charity helping disadvantaged Australians to get the most out of their education, so they can create better futures for themselves.